VASANI007/Alora-Studio/README.md

 └──────────────────────────────────────────────────────────────┘
 ```

-The user should be able to see the current execution process directly in the chat/workspace.

 ---

-# 👁️ Live Agent Activity
+## 👁️ Live Agent Activity

-The interface can show:
+The interface can show the current execution process directly to the user.

 ```text
 🔎 Research Agent